vanessaxuuan/tp/docs/DeveloperGuide.md

 1. Troubleshooting with corrupted files:
    1. Prerequisite: Corrupted data file.
        * To simulate a corrupted data file:
          1. Open the data folder in the folder where TACH is in.
-Edit TACH.json and change one of the fields to an invalid one e.g. change from
+Edit TACH.json and change one of the fields to an invalid one e.g. Add a `!` at the end of Irfan's email. i.e.change from
              > "name" : "Irfan Ibrahim",
              <br>"telegram" : "@irfan201",
              <br>"email" : "irfan@hotmail.com",